United States National Radio Quiet Zone: Restrictions

 Cellular telephone use in the central area of the zone is also very restricted.

 "In Green Bank, though, the rules are even stronger, so much that some residents who are in direct sight of the radio telescope receivers, can't use Wi-Fi devices and even microwave ovens in all Green Bank Radio Astronomy housing units.
 Directional cellphone service areas are very limited, such as in Snowshoe Mountain Resort in nearby Snowshoe, West Virginia, one of the state's major ski areas."

 However, the observatory has pulled back on Quiet Zone enforcement, and locals have increasingly embraced the usage of microwave ovens, cellphones, and WiFi.The Green Bank resident and high school teacher had a microwave.
 She had a smartphone.
 She had Wi-Fi.
 She knew where to get a cell phone signal.
 "It's not like we're living some bohemian lifestyle," she told me.
 Such was hardly a secret.
 A house across the street from the observatory had Wi-Fi with the network name "Screw you NRAO," an unsubtle middle finger to the observatory's calls for quiet.
 Green Bank’s health clinic had Wi-Fi.
 So did the senior center.
 "We're not supposed to," said John Simmons, the county's director of senior programs and a former county commissioner, "But I think all that stuff about the noise levels is fabricated."
 In 2019, the Green Bank Interference Protection Group was picking up about 175 hotspots within two miles of the observatory.

+In October 2024, it was reported that 99.5% of the Quiet Zone had been, or would soon be, eligible for Starlink service.